Asabeneh/30-Days-Of-Python/20_Day_Python_package_manager/20_python_package_manager.md

   - requests: is a package which we can use to send requests to a server(GET, POST, DELETE, PUT)
     - _pip install requests_

+🌕 You are always progressing and you are a head of 20 steps to your way to greatness.

 ## Exercises: Day 20

 1. Read this url and find the 10 most frequent words.
 Romeo_and_juliet = 'http://www.gutenberg.org/files/1112/1112.txt'